 The L&T Strategy sets out a vision of excellence in Learning and Teaching, concerned with curriculum, pedagogy, student engagement and the continuing professional development of staff.
+The Strategy sets out aspirations for learning and teaching in line with the University Values in three principal domains: Imagination, Expanding Horizons, and Wider World.
 The purpose of the strategy is to guide all L&T activity towards systematic enhancement by setting shared goals for deliberate enhancements.

 The LTD team work in partnership with colleagues and in synergy with academic processes and committees to ensure that pockets of good practice become systemic enhancements.
 The use of evidence-led approaches like TESTA inform curriculum and assessment design within periodic review cycles, while institution-wide L&T and Student Fellow projects drive innovation and enhancement.
 At the heart of our approach is a belief in evidence-informed practice, a passion for creating dynamic learning environments, and respect for disciplinary ways of knowing.

 Faculty Academic Development Committees promote enhancements in the faculties.
 LTD devolves funding for faculty development and enhancement activities.
 Funding either supports Learning and Teaching Fellows, or enhancement projects.
 Funding across the faculties supports the Winchester Research Apprenticeship Programme (WRAP).

 For more information about our strategy, see our policies and procedures section

 Learning and Teaching Development Initiatives

 Technology Enhanced Learning (TEL)

 TEL is implemented in an evidence-based and systematic way at Winchester, in spite of the rapidly changing environment.
 The purpose of using technology is central to any innovation we support - the use of TEL at Winchester starts with why.
 Students play an active role in shaping the digital environment, and in supporting innovation at Winchester.